swjz/swjz.github.io/content/project/renderer/index.md

 +++
 # Project title.
-title = "Find Courses to Take - A WeChat Mini-app"
+title = "Ray-tracing and Pipeline Renderer - Project for Computer Graphics course"

 # Date this page was created.
-date = 2017-05-01T00:00:00
+date = 2017-10-01T00:00:00

 # Project summary to display on homepage.
 summary = """
-- Developed a WeChat Mini-app on my own to help students rate courses and professors
-- Implemented front-end with WeChat API (JavaScript) and back-end with LeanCloud BaaS
+- Implemented a ray-tracing renderer optimized with BVH trees in C++
+- Implemented a pipeline renderer in OpenGL (GLSL)
 """

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 # tags = ["Distributed Systems"]
+share = false

 # Optional external URL for project (replaces project detail page).
 external_link = ""